 - Letter from your employer.

 - Group certificate for the most recent year.

 - Tax return.

-- Bank statements for the last three months which shows regular payments into your account (payments must be very consistent).
+- Bank statements for the last three months which show regular payments into your account (payments must be consistent).

 How much can I borrow?

 The amount of money you can borrow depends on your situation and the type of income verification you can provide.